zrwaite/se101-spaceship/README.md

 -   Space bar to fire weapons - when in manual control, the torpedoes fire out the front.
 -   M to warp through a warp gate.
 -   L to land on a planet.

     _Manual controls are disabled on your ship if the `setThrusters` function is called_

+<h3 id='1.3'>1.3: Game Objectives</h3>

+-   **The goal of the game is the land on the best planet you can, without taking too much damage, and without using too much energy**
+-   When in manual mode, you will have to make assumptions baaased on the look of the planet.
+When you are close to the planet, however, you can scan the planet to see its composition.
+-   Use warpgates to travel between solar systems.
+Warping has a high energy cost, to make sure you know where you are going.
+-   Avoid asteroids, or destroy them with torpedoes to avoid taking damage.
+When a large asteroid explodes, it will split into smaller asteroids.
+-   You have unlimited torpedoes, but they have a cooldown, and cost energy.
+-   Using your thrusters uses a lot of energy, but you also use some energy idling, so make sure to move quickly.

 <h2 id='2'>2: Installation</h2>